Efficient exploration of reionization parameters for the upcoming 21 cm observations using a photon conserving semi-numerical model SCRIPT: Model with recombination and feedback

 As is well known, reionization is associated with other inhomogeneous astrophysical processes like the recombination of free electrons and ionized atoms, and the radiative feedback on star forming haloes due to heating of the medium.
 Recently, we have extended our model to include these inhomogeneous effects, see \citet{2022MNRAS.511.2239M,2022MNRAS.515..617M}.
 The details of the model can be found in these two papers, we summarize the main features of the model here:

 \begin{itemize}

 \item The temperature of each grid cell in the simulation volume is computed using the appropriate evolution equation.
 We account for processes like the expansion cooling, adiabatic heating/cooling from evolution of the densities, photoheating and Compton cooling.
 The calculation requires introduction of a free parameter, namely, the reionization temperature increment $T_{\mathrm{re}}$.
+This parameter quantifies the increase in temperature when a region transitions from being fully neutral to a fully ionized state, i.e., it is the temperature of the region immediately after the ionization.
+The calculation of the photoheating rate requires knowledge of $T_{\mathrm{re}}$.

 \item The number density of recombinations $n_{\mathrm{rec}, i}$ in each cell is computed self-consistently by tracking the ionization history of that cell.
 We account for the subgrid clumping of the IGM by introducing another free parameter $C_{\mathrm{HII}}$, which is the globally averaged clumping factor.
 In the presence of recombinations, the condition for assigning a cell to be ionized, \eqn{eq:nion_geq_nH}, is modified to \be n_{\mathrm{ion, avail}, i} \geq n_{H, i} + n_{\mathrm{rec}, i}, \ee with the rest of the algorithm for generating ionization maps remaining unchanged.